 - In 2016, Pakistan had approached the World Bank raising concerns of India’s Kishenganga and Ratle hydroelectric power projects being constructed in Jammu & Kashmir.
 India then requested for neutral experts to inspect the plants, saying that the points raised by Pakistan were technical ones and do not require a court of arbitration (as Pakistan has taken it to an arbitration court).
 The World Bank permitted India to proceed with the projects after talks were concluded between both the countries on the technicalities of the treaty.

 - The Tulbul project (which is a navigation lock-cum-control structure at the mouth of the Wular Lake, situated on the Jhelum from Anantnag to Srinagar and Baramulla) was suspended in 1987 after Pakistan objected to it.
-Recently, the government decided to review this suspension not taking into account Pakistan’s protestations.
+Recently, the government decided to review this suspension not taking into account Pakistan’s protests.

 - Pakistan’s Left Bank Outfall Drain (LBOD) project passes through the Rann of Kutch in India’s Gujarat.
 The project was constructed without India’s consent.
 India has objected because this is in contravention to the IWT.
 The lower riparian state is in India and hence it needs to be given all details.
 There is also the danger of flooding in the state of Gujarat.